Home

 I had sold off all my gear and all I had left was a decent acoustic guitar so I could play every once in a while.
 My wife knew there was a hole in my life, so she started hunting for an electric guitar for me.

 I now have a nice Hamer Les Paul (Slammer Special 2 Flametop in Cherry Sunburst) style guitar and a Roland Micro Cube amplifier.
-It's good enough gear to learn rock guitar, but this gear can't compare to the Mesa Boogie S.O.B (Son of Boogie) amp and B. C. Rich Mockingbird I got rid of to pay bills.
+It's good enough gear to learn rock guitar, but this gear can't compare to the Mesa Boogie S.O.B (Son of a Boogie) amp and B. C. Rich Mockingbird I got rid of to pay bills.

 Sounds like a "boulevard of broken dreams", but I ain't done yet!